clicknium/clicknium-docs/doc/references/python/webdriver/browser/browsertab/activate.md

 **Parameters:**
     &emsp;**is_topmost**: bool
-        &emsp;&emsp; it defines whether to set the browser window to topmost.
+        &emsp;&emsp; It defines whether to set the browser window topmost.

 **Returns:**
     &emsp;None